MUSEUM GUIDE | CABANA TRAVEL | CABANA MAGAZINE

 Frances Anne, Marchioness of Londonderry.
 Lent through the generosity of William and Judith, Douglas and James Bollinger © Victoria and Albert Museum, London.

 "The Londonderry Jewels are my favorites and form one of Britain's most outstanding collections of aristocratic jewelry.
-Though the collection began in the 18th century, it gained popularity in 1819, when the 3rd Marquess of Londonderry married Frances Anne Vane-Tempest, an heiress of such prominence that her husband took her surname.
+Though the collection began in the 18th century, started to grow in earnest after 1819, when the 3rd Marquess of Londonderry married Frances Anne Vane-Tempest, an heiress of such prominence that her husband took her surname.
 Her influence captured the admiration of Tsar Alexander I of Russia, who sent her several significant gems now part of the collection.

-"Among the collection's treasures are the tiara amethysts, later set by E. Wolff & Co in 1916, and a 140-carat pink topaz and 17-carat yellow diamond—gifts from the Tsar.
-The tiara and stomacher, made by Garrard in 1854, carry historical anecdotes, with the tiara famously slipping into a toilet at the 1902 coronation of King Edward VII and needing retrieval with forceps!
+"Among the collection's treasures are the Russian amethysts, later set by E. Wolff & Co in a tiara in 1916, and a 140-carat pink topaz and 17-carat yellow diamond—gifts from the Tsar.
 Additionally, Frances Anne purchased a set of turquoise stones herself in Vienna in 1820.
 These exquisite pieces are visible in her portrait at the gallery entrance, showing her at the coronations of 1831 with jewels sewn onto her dress—a dazzling showcase of this remarkable collection."

 Queen Victoria's sapphire and diamond coronet.
 Purchased through the generosity of William & Judith, Douglas and James Bollinger as a gift to the Nation and the Commonwealth © Victoria and Albert Museum, London.